paramrathour/blog/_posts/2023-12-17-latex-tips.md

 ## Offline Setup
 Once you get a good grasp with $$\LaTeX$$, go for an offline setup.

-I use Sublime Text with `LaTeXTools` and `LaTeXYZ` packages to speed up writing program.
+I use Sublime Text with `LaTeXTools`, `LaTeXYZ` and `LaTeX-cwl` packages to speed up writing program.
 ![sublime-text-latex-math-render](/sublime-text-latex-math-render.gif){: w="100%"}
 _Gaussian function of a normally distributed random variable with expected value $$=\mu$$ and standard deviation $$=\sigma$$_
 ### Benefits